 If you’re okay with spending almost half of your day on the road, you should consider visiting

-Aspen, one of the best (albeit long) day trips from Denver.
+Aspen, one of the best (albeit long) Denver day trips.
 Aspen’s location nestled in the mountains is ideal for people who crave some thrill and excitement after a long week of tedious work.

 Aspen has some of the best ski resorts in Colorado, as well as hiking trails for summer exploration.
-Established initially as a mining town, the town is now visited by ski enthusiasts and families escaping to the mountains for an extended vacation filled with ski runs and brunch.
+Established initially as a mining town, this mountain town is now visited by ski enthusiasts and families escaping the city for an extended vacation filled with ski runs and brunch.

 Top Things To Do In Aspen